mckennapsean/dissertation/content/03-framework.md

   whether each method was largely generative (**_g_**) or evaluative (**_e_**), or both.
-Lastly, we categorized the methods we have seen commonly reported within the visualization community (**_v_**) and also present succinct definitions for each method to assist novices in trying each method out.
+Lastly, we categorized the methods we have seen commonly reported within the visualization community (**_v_**) and also present succinct definitions for each method to assist designers in trying each method out.
 ](figures/daf/table.pdf){width="100%"}
 -->